PAC-Bayes Control: Learning Policies that Provably Generalize to Novel Environments: Extensions

 We note that the structure of the resulting problem is identical to the original formulation considered in Section \ref{sec:problem formulation}.
 The only difference comes from the fact that a portion of the stochasticity in the rollouts is beyond our control.
 We can thus directly apply Theorem \ref{thm:pac bayes control} in order to obtain an upper bound on the true expected cost.
 In particular, let $P_0$ and $P$ be the prior and posterior over $w_\text{int}$ (as before) and suppose that the distribution over $w_\text{ext}$ is given by $P_\text{ext}$.
 Further, assume that $w_\text{int}$ and $w_\text{ext}$ are independent random variables.
 We can then define $P_0'$ and $P'$ to be the prior and posterior distributions over $w \coloneqq [w_\text{int}, w_\text{ext}]$ and evaluate the ``regularizer" term in the PAC-Bayes bound in Theorem \ref{thm:pac bayes control} by noting that:

-The first equality above follows from the fact that $w_\text{int}$ and $w_\text{ext}$ are independent.
-In order to evaluate the training cost $C_S(P') = \frac{1}{N} \sum_{E \in S} \underset{w \sim P'}{\EE} [C(r_w; E)]$, we can employ the sampling procedure described in Section \ref{sec:continuous policy space} (i.e., sampling the disturbances $w_\text{ext} \sim P_\text{ext}$ in a manner analogous to how $w$ was sampled in Section \ref{sec:continuous policy space}).
+The equality between the two lines follows from the fact that $w_\text{int}$ and $w_\text{ext}$ are independent.
+In order to evaluate the training cost $C_S(P') = \frac{1}{N} \sum_{E \in S} \EE_{w \sim P'} [C(r_w; E)]$, we can employ the sampling procedure described in Section \ref{sec:continuous policy space} (i.e., sampling the disturbances $w_\text{ext} \sim P_\text{ext}$ in a manner analogous to how $w$ was sampled in Section \ref{sec:continuous policy space}).
 Thus, the framework for the deterministic rollout setting can be applied with almost no modifications in order to handle the stochastic rollout case (as long as one can sample disturbances $w_\text{ext}$ and assuming that the disturbances are drawn independently of $w_\text{int}$).